seamapi/docs/docs/products/smart-locks/access-codes/creating-access-codes.md

 description: >-
   Learn how to program an access code onto a smart lock with a keypad, and ensure the code is successfully set.
+layout:
+  title:
+    visible: true
+  description:
+    visible: true
+  tableOfContents:
+    visible: true
+  outline:
+    visible: true
+  pagination:
+    visible: true
 ---

-# Creating access codes
+# Creating Access Codes

+## Overview

 This guide explains how to create access codes on a smart lock.
-With the [Access Codes](../../../api-clients/access-codes/) API, you can generate a PIN code for your door lock and share it with visitors, allowing them keyless access.&#x20;
+With the [Access Codes](../../../api-clients/access-codes/) API, generate PIN codes on a door lock and share it with visitors, allowing them keyless access.

 Seam supports programming two types of access codes: